davecurryco/mystic-spheres/RuinsOfLahoor.md

 Three of the walls of this chamber are hung with a single floor-to-ceiling curtain of faded red silk with gold fringe.
 The material is so deteriorated that it can easily be ripped down from the patinated brass rings that secure it to a rail of the same metal fastened to the wall.
 This curtain conceals a locked (DC 16) bronze door that opens onto the stairway.
 The curtain also deadens echoes in the room.

 In a large alcove in the north wall, a corbeled archway carved with a motif of twisted tentacles interlaced around skulls human and not-so-human opens onto a blank wall.
 Seven large, white gemstones are set in the keystone of the arch in a rather irregular patten.
 There is an empty socket near the center of the group that would hold another such gem the size of a woman's fist.
-A successful DC 18 Intelligence(Arcana) check will reveal that the gems are arranged in the same pattern as the stars of the constellation _Sencherb_, the Watcher.
+A successful DC 18 Intelligence(Arcana) check will reveal that the gems are arranged in the same pattern as the stars of the constellation known in Khanashar as _Sencherb_, The Watcher.

 _Treasure:_ 7 x large Quartz (250 gp)

 ##### 2I) Corridor of Pain

-This entire corridor is a trap designed to slay intruders.
+This entire corridor is a [Path of Flails](PathOfFlails.md) trap designed to slay intruders.

-######Path of Flails

-_Complex trap (level 5-10, dangerous threat)_

-This 35 foot long corridor has a floor of multi-colored stone tiles in bizarre shapes and patterns.
-Its barrel-vaulted ceiling 10 feet high and is divided down its length by a curtain of bronze chains that runs down the length of the corridor 5 feet above the floor.
-The chains hang from crossbars spaced at intervals of six inches along a thick bronze rod that traverses the length of the corridor.
-These chains are weighted at the free end.
-The rod is supported at each end by an octagonal pillar of bronze and at intervals of 5 feet by pylons that descend from the ceiling.
-The passageways on the east and west end of the corridor are framed in bronze as well.

-**Trigger.** The trap is triggered by means of scores of pressure plates concealed among the floor tiles in the center 15 feet of the corridor.
-It activates as soon as more than 10 pounds of pressure is applied to any of these plates.
-A humanoid creature is 25% likely to trigger one of the plates for each 5-foot section it walks over.

-**Initiative.** The trap acts on initiatives 20 and 10.

-**Active Elements.** When the trap is triggered, a hidden portcullis drops down into the door frames at either end of the corridor, each of which reveals a rune of fear above the dooway.
-Simultaneously, gears concealed in the pillars revolve the bronze rod rapidly.
-The crossbars spin with this axle like the spokes of a wheel, causing the chains to whip out under centrifugal force.

-_Portcullis._ (Initiative 20).
-Each portcullis drops vertically from a slot in the doorframe, blocking its doorway.
-This same action reveals a _rune of fear_ above the portcullis.

-_Whirling Chains._ (Initiative 20).
-The chains attack each creature in the corridor, with a +8 bonus to the attack roll and dealing 11 (2d10) bludgeoning damage on a hit.

-_Rune of Fear._ (Initiative 10).
-Each creature within 15 feet of a rune must make a DC 15 Wisdom saving throw.
-On a failed saving throw, the creature is frightened of the rune, and the creature must immediately use its reaction to move its speed away from the rune.
-The frightened creature can’t move closer to the end of the hallway where the rune is until it uses an action to succeed on a DC 15 Wisdom saving throw, which ends the frightened condition on itself.

-**Dynamic Elements.**

-_Chains Miss_ The chains move with increasing speed, slowing only when they hit a target.
-Each time the chains miss all attacks in a round, increase their damage by 5 (1d10) and their attack bonus by +2.
-These benefits last until the chains hit a target.

-**Constant Elements.** After the first round, the whirling chains and the rune of fear affect creatures that end their turns in the elements’ areas.
-The whirling chains only stay active for 10 rounds, but the runes are permanent.

-**Countermeasures.**  There are 5 pressure plates in each 5-foot square section of the trigger area.
-A DC 20 Wisdom (Perception) check made within 5 feet of a section of the trigger area reveals a pressure plate.
-A subsequent DC 20 Wisdom (Perception) check on the same area reveals that there are multiple pressure plates.
-A DC 20 Dexterity check made with thieves’ tools disables a pressure plate, but a check result of 5 or less triggers the trap.
-Each pressure plate disabled reduces the risk of triggering the trap in that section by 5%.

-Each of the trap’s active elements also offers potential countermeasures.

-_Portcullis._ A DC 18 Wisdom (Perception) check reveals the hidden portcullis.
-A DC 16 Dexterity check made with thieves’ tools disables it, but a check result of 5 or less triggers the trap.

-_Whirling Blades._ Characters can destroy or jam the chains or crossbars, or damage the axle rod.
-The simple expedient of securing the free end of each chain to the crossbar near the axle will provide a 2 1/2 foot path along each wall free of danger.
-A character can make a DC 14 Dexterity check to throw himself prone along the wall and crawl the length of the corridor without suffering any attacks.

-_Rune of Fear._ A rune can be effaced from the wall by dealing it 10 points of damage.
-A character who attempts this while within 5 feet of the rune makes saving throws against the rune's effects at disadvantage.
-Alternatively, the rune can be disabled with three successful castings of _dispel magic_ (DC 13) targeting the rune.
+##### 2J) Ritual chamber

+This room was once used for rituals, including mummification.
+It is empty now except for a stone table at the center of the west wall and some broken ceramic urns in the southeast corner that once held natron, bitmen, and other chemicals used in mummification.

+The walls of this chamber were once decorated with a fresco, but the plaster has long ago cracked and peeled so only splotches of faded color remain.

+##### 2K) Guard Chamber

+Guards were once stationed in this room.
+The only remant of this use is a stone bench along the center section of the east wall.

+##### 2L) Antechamber

+This room was once used as a common room for the cult priests and as a reception room for visitors.
+The remains of a low, oval, wooden table in the northwest corner is the only hint that remains.

+##### 2M) Hallway

+The west wall of this hallway had a fresco, but this too has deteriorated beyond recognition.

+##### 2N) Priest's Cell

+This room was the living quarters of a cult priest.
+An ancient, worm-eaten wooden bedframe in the north end of the room and an armoire in similarly sad shape in the south are all that remains.

+##### 2O) High Priest's Quarters

+The cult high priest lived here in the temple's heyday.
+This room was appointed in a rich, if macabre style.
+The furnishings were of higher quality and so have survived the centuries in better shape than elsewhere, but this merely gives evidence that the place has been ransacked.
+Dressers of laquered wood flank the north doorway.
+Their drawers have all been pulled out and several were smashed.
+A low writing desk in the southwest corner is overturned.
+However, the high priest's bedframe, a sinister-looking affair of black iron inlaid with silver, is in good condition, although the bedding has long since gone to dust.
+This is because the bedframe is enchanted.
+A creature that sleeps in this bed cannot be targeted by _dream_ or similar magic.

+##### 2P) High Priest's Study

+This room was once used by the high priest as an antechamber and study.

 #### 4) Temple of the Snake God